JensVA/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 [jensva@LEGION-Y540-JENS][~]$ man tree
 ```

-It lists all the directories in the form of a tree.
+Info out of man page → It lists all the directories in the form of a tree.
 (Just like a family tree)

 To list all the subdirectories: